noefresh/mdtest01/Chapters/Chapter 02.md

 #Photography 101

 Let's start an exciting chat about photography in this modern age.
-Now we're working with electric glass.
-Keep sliding into your future.
+Let's talk only about good stuff in photography.
+No weirdness in terms of electric sliding.
+Ok?

 * Photography is a lot of fun.
 * It requires an investment but not too much money.